 Civil Discourse and Difficult Decisions

 This activity gives participants experience with civil discourse skills and complex decision making.

-Civil Discourse and Difficult Decisions is a national initiative of the federal courts that brings high school and college students into federal courthouses for legal proceedings that stem from situations in which law-abiding young people can find themselves.
-These court hearings (not mock trials) are realistic simulations.
+Civil Discourse and Difficult Decisions is a national initiative of the federal courts that brings high school and college students into federal courthouses for legal proceedings that arise from situations in which law-abiding young people can find themselves.
+These court hearings (not mock trials) now are being conducted in the distance-learning environment.
 In some cases, all students serve as jurors who listen to the student attorneys’ arguments, then actively deliberate in the courtroom.
 Students are jurors in Elonis v.
 U.S. and New Jersey v.
 TLO.
 In other cases, all students serve as judges who ask questions of the student attorneys, then have a case conference to come to a decision.
 Students are judges in Tinker v.
 Des Moines.

 About These Resources

-Get started by downloading the agenda and complete activity package.
+Get started by downloading the agenda and complete activity package (doc).
 This activity can be used with any case in the Educational Resources section.
 In this program, Elonis v.
 U.S. is the landmark case.

 Roles and Resources

 This activity includes a tailored description and detailed guidance for each role:

-- Facilitator: The facilitator manages the courtroom program and gives everyone an opportunity to speak during the jury deliberations.
+- Facilitator (doc): The facilitator manages the courtroom program and gives everyone an opportunity to speak during the jury deliberations.

-- Judge: The host judge presides over the simulation and converses with the students in the courtroom after the event.
+- Judge (doc): The host judge presides over the simulation and converses with the students in the courtroom after the event.

 - Volunteer Attorney Coaches